Test-Optional Business Schools – Is Applying without a GMAT Score a Good Idea or Bad Strategy?

 A Dash of Risk Added to a Difficult Challenge

-Business schools that go test-optional aren't doing it for purely altruistic reasons.
+Business schools that go test-optional or offer waivers aren't doing it for purely altruistic reasons.
 They seek to pump up the application volume to mitigate their own risk of having an unimpressive, less accomplished MBA class, and as soon as they see that risk has been reduced, they quickly pivot.
 You, too, need to make your plans with a risk-management viewpoint.

 Want a Job?
 Go for Your GMAT